elba7r/system-v9/erpnext/docs/user/manual/en/stock/item/item-variants.md

 ### Variants Based on Item Attributes

-To use Item Variants in ERPNext, create an Item and check 'Has Variants'.
+To use Item Variants in Revalue ERP, create an Item and check 'Has Variants'.

 * The Item shall then be referred to as a so called 'Template'.
 Such a Template is not identical to a regular 'Item' any longer.
 For example it (the Template) can not be used directly in any Transactions (Sales Order, Delivery Note, Purchase Invoice) itself.
 Only the Variants of an Item (_blue_ t-shirt in size _small)_ can be practically used in such.
 Therefore it would be ideal to decide whether an item 'Has Variants' or not directly when creating it.